5:52 AM 4/27/2021

 Disk brakes are operated by the hydraulic oil pressure.
 The disc brake system consists of large wheel disc(s), master cylinder and piston and slave piston on the caliper, hydraulic oil and reservoir.
 When the rider press the front brake lever in return the pistons will move forward and press the brake pads on the disc and stop the movement of the wheel.

 ABS Brake system prevents the wheel lock up by calculating the rotation of the wheel and applies the brake according to it.
 You can't pump the brake lever as in non ABS model the system will work according to the speed of the wheel and will supply the oil to control the braking power.
 ABS versions are little expensive but in the Super-motorcycles it is a new feature while in the commuter bikes it is an option.
 When a motorbike takes a corner simple ABS braking system will not function normally.
-Latest motorcycles are provided with cornering ABS or Internal Measurement Unit (IMU).
+Latest motorcycles are provided with cornering ABS or Internal Measurement Unit (IMU) to make cornering comfortably without locking in the wheels..
 They are also mentioned as Lean angle sensitive ABS, ABS Pro or Race ABS.

 Dual channel ABS system.